Rajeta-Sarkar/MyLook/README.md

 ## ⚙️ How we built it

 - React Js: For frontend
-- Three.js: For 3D rendering
+- Three.js: For 3D model rendering
 - DeSo: For user authentication
 - GitHub: For collaboration and project planning
 - Tailwind: For styling and animations